 - Never add water to the pool chemicals but instead add the chemicals to the water.
 This can cause a chemical reaction that either releases a vapor or increases the temperature of the solution to an unsafe level.

 If you follow these tips, you should be able to stay safe this summer.
 However, if you are injured in a pool accident or if someone is injured while swimming in your pool, it is imperative that you seek legal help to ensure that your rights are protected.
-The attorneys at Wolf & Pravato will be happy to give you a free consultation and review the facts of your case before giving a recommendation about what you can do in this case.
+The attorneys at Law Offices of Wolf & Pravato will be happy to give you a free consultation and review the facts of your case before giving a recommendation about what you can do in this case.

 Article updated May 8, 2017